caetano-colin/cdmc/data-ingestion/README.md

     * Load the data to GCS
     * Load the data from GCS to BQ

+    ```bash
+    source load_data.sh
+    ```

+    This step will upload data from your local machine to a Google Cloud Bucket and should take a while depending on your network conditions.

 1. Once the script has completed, check whether the data is present in [BigQuery](https://console.cloud.google.com/bigquery)

 ### How to customise

 Note how the data load process creates a lineage event for every file being loaded.
 You can inspect the file `LineageManager.py` for an example on how to achieve this.
 Creating a lineage event for every data load is critical for compliance with the data lineage controls.